About Paul Scarr

 Senator Scarr is a graduate of the University of Queensland with degrees in Law (Hons) and Commerce.
 He also holds a Graduate Diploma in Applied Corporate Governance and is a Fellow of the Governance Institute of Australia.

-Multicultural Engagement
+Multicultural Affairs

 Senator Paul Scarr and the Liberal National Party support multicultural Australia and people of culturally diverse backgrounds.
 Throughout his time in Parliament, engaging with Australia’s multicultural communities has been a strong focus for Senator Scarr to provide these growing parts of our community with the best representation possible.
 Whether it is regularly participating in events, festivals, and citizenship ceremonies or simply meeting with community members and representatives from a broad range of cultures, Senator Scarr has proven to be a faithful friend to multicultural Queensland and Australia.